 For a healthy and safe liposuction, it is absolutely essential that you avoid the following drugs and substances before undergoing liposuction:

 Be proactive about your safety and make sure you consult a trusted physician before your liposuction procedure.
-Laser Lipo and Veins has dedicated staff members and seasoned cosmetic surgeons available for consultations; ask them about whether your medications will pose any risk for liposuction.
+Laser Lipo and Vein Center has dedicated staff members and seasoned cosmetic surgeons available for consultations; ask them about whether your medications will pose any risk for liposuction.
 Contact our office to schedule your appointment today!

 To learn more about why stopping NSAIDS before surgery is important click here.